Month 2, Day 6, Saturday 5:15 p.m.

 Finding a reference book for basic negotiation tactics in the library was easy.
 The more Sebastien read of it, however, the more she realized how right Ana was.
 She shouldn’t have accepted fifty percent interest on the loan Katerin gave her.
-That was just ridiculous, but Sebastien had given in without even really trying to negotiate because she felt like she had no other options.
+That was just ridiculous, but Sebastien had felt like she had no other options.
 And look where it had gotten her.

 There were other, smaller incidents, but they added up.

-Considering how much coin she’d potentially lost herself made it hard to sleep that evening, and on Sunday morning, Sebastien looked up the cost of a well-bred Erythrean horse before heading out for Dryden Manor.
-She needed to know how valuable he found the Gervin’s textile industry sub-commission.
+Realizing how much coin she’d lost herself made it hard to sleep that evening, and on Sunday morning, Sebastien looked up the cost of a well-bred Erythrean horse before heading out for Dryden Manor.
+She needed to know how valuable he found the textile industry sub-commission.

-She found him in coming out of the kitchen with a breakfast tray.
+Knowing that Oliver’s schedule had been hectic in the wake of the Morrow takeover, Sebastien arrived at his home early.
+She found him coming out of the kitchen with a breakfast tray.

 Sharon caught sight of Sebastien and tried to coax her to sit at the table with the other servants and take breakfast, but Sebastien begged off.
 “I have some business to discuss.
 If you’ll save me a little, I’ll be back down to pick it up in a few minutes.”

 “Oh, nonsense, Mr. Siverling.”
 Sharon said, waving a rag at her.
-“I’ll bring it right up to you post-haste.
+“I’ll bring it right up post-haste.
 Knowing you, you’ll be holed up there all day over a steaming cauldron, half-starved.
-You’re much too skinny, and it’s obvious that you don’t take care of yourself properly when it comes to taking breaks.”
+You’re much too skinny.”

 Oliver, who had paused at the base of the stairs to wait for Sebastien, grumbled something unintelligible under his breath, glaring at his own breakfast tray, which he was carrying himself.